The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 #### Plot images

-After running the autotuner experiments, you can visualize the results as follows.
+After running an AutoTuner experiment, you can generate a graph to understand the results better.
-Currently, we support the following metrics:
+The graph will show one of the metrics listed below progression over the execution of the experiment.

 - QoR
 - Runtime per trial
 - Clock Period